adamedx/scriptclass/src/scriptobject/DESIGN.md

 ## Motivation

-The overall goal for the ScriptClass module as a whole can be stated as follows:
+The overall goal for the ScriptClass module can be stated as follows:

 > The ScriptClass module is intended to facilitate the development of PowerShell-based applications rather than just scripts or utilities that comprise the typical PowerShell use case.

 Why does PowerShell need ScriptClass to enable serious application development?
 The [Overview document](https://github.com/adamedx/scriptclass/blob/master/docs/Overview.md) document goes into this in detail: PowerShell, even as of versions 5 and 6 provides at best awkward support for object-based methodologies for code factoring and reuse.
-Most large-scale application development requires some consistent organizational principle to allow developers to reason over and maintain larger codebases; object-oriented approaches such as those in C++, Java, C#, Python, Ruby, Javascript, and many others have done this successfully enough for developers to work on large codebases and more importantly to deliver complex but reliable systems with the work of hundreds or even thousans of developers.
+Most large-scale application development requires some consistent organizational principle to allow developers to reason over and maintain larger codebases; object-oriented approaches such as those in C++, Java, C#, Python, Ruby, JavaScript, and many others have done this successfully enough for developers to work on large codebases and more importantly to deliver complex but reliable systems with the work of hundreds or even thousands of developers.

-ScriptClass attempts to fill this gap in PowerShell by extending owerShell's typical imperative / functional hybrid syntax to support types (i.e. classes) and objects, and to so without the "bolted on" feel of PowerShell's class keyword.
+ScriptClass attempts to fill this gap in PowerShell by extending PowerShell's typical imperative / functional hybrid syntax to support types (i.e. classes) and objects, and to so without the "bolted on" feel of PowerShell's `class` keyword.

 ## Design principles

 In bringing object orientation to PowerShell, the following principles are a guide:

 * Favor the use of existing PowerShell concepts and features over implementing and introducing new concepts and features
-* Derive inspiration for user experience from object-based dynamic languages like Python, Ruby, and Javascript
+* Derive inspiration for user experience from object-based dynamic languages like Python, Ruby, and JavaScript
 * Object-orientation should feel idiomatic and intuitive with respect to PowerShell
 * Prefer building on existing PowerShell concepts and syntax where possible rather than replacing them
 * The initial implementation should be PowerShell-based -- a native implementation in the PowerShell language itself should wait until this approach has wider community feedback and validation